s341507/data2410-portfolio2/docs/rapport.md

 \newpage

-# 2. VM1: Docker containers setup - Quad Container Setup
+# 2. VM1: Docker containers setup - Docker Compose Setup

-After setting up the three VMs, we used the file `docker-compose.yml`, to set up the four docker containers with the required config instructions for the assignment within VM1.
+After setting up the three VMs, we used the file `docker-compose.yml`, from the docker folder in our project directory, to set up the four docker containers with the required config instructions for the assignment within VM1.
 This file can be found in the docker folder in our project directory.
 The first step in setting up the docker containers was to install docker on VM1.

 We used the following command to install docker.